The architecture studio LANZA was founded in 2015 by Isabel Abascal and Alessandro Arienzo and is based in Mexico City.

-The leitmotiv of the practice of Isabel and Alessandro is to find and contribute to the beauty of the world.
+The leitmotiv of their practice is to find and contribute to the beauty of the world.

 *